codac-team/codac/doc/source/examples/05_lissajous.rst

   \sin(2t)
   \end{array}\right).\end{array}

-This equations describes the actual trajectory which is unknown.
+This equation describes the actual trajectory which is unknown.
 To illustrate our approach, we generate differential equations satisfied by :math:`\mathbf{x}(t)`.
 The initial condition is known to belong to a box :math:`[\mathbf{x}_{0}]`.
 The associated constraint network is the following: